Skip to main content

 The potential

 Currently 79% of the UK cement market sales is CEM I, with a total market of 10 million tonnes per annum.
 Of the new cements trialled in the project - one has a CO2 profile 40-60% lower than CEM I. If fully deployed this would result in a reduction in direct emissions from cement production of over 4 million tonnes of CO2 every year.
-On completion of the testing, the cements will need adoption and deployment.
+This work has removed potential barriers to manufacture and use of calcined clays in the UK.

 This project was part funded by Innovate UK through the Industrial Strategy Challenge Fund (ISCF) Transforming Foundation Industries (TFI) large collaborative R&D projects competition.
 This funding is aimed at improving the productivity and competitiveness of foundation industry companies and supply chains, by funding cross-sector collaborative research and development projects.